 Over the past decades, social networks have become an increasingly integral part of people’s lives, and it isn’t difficult to see, especially since there are over 2.77 billion users across the globe.
 While Google’s attempt at its blend of social networks in the form of Orkut and later Google+ where shuttered, unknown to many people, it has an active social network but just not the way you’d imagine it.

 Google’s network is different, and it is benefiting hundreds if not millions of local businesses and people who are searching for those businesses.
 Google took what was an already successful service and then slowly morphed it into Google My Business with additional features.
-But the major distinction here is that for a business, Google My Business is a lot more important than other popular major social networks.
+But the major distinction here is that for a business, Google My Business is a lot more important than other popular major social media networks.

 Don’t get me wrong; I’m a firm believer in working with both, and I do so myself.
 But I do see lots of local companies make the mistake of under-utilizing their Google listing.